James Francis Edward Keith: Memorials

 Many memorials were erected to him by the king, Prince Henry, and others.

 He was immortalised in song as Feldmarschall von Keith in the ballad "Fridericus Rex" by Willibald Alexis, which was set to music by Carl Loewe in 1837 and became the basis in the 1860s for Ferdinand Radek's Fridericus Rex Grenadier March in which his surname is mispronounced as "Kite."

 He is memorialised on the Equestrian statue of Frederick the Great (1851).

 In 1889, the 22nd Infantry Regiment (1st Upper Silesian) was named after him.
 Hochkirch erected a stone tablet inscribed to Keith outside its church, to stand with others dedicated to the victims of Prussia's defeat by Austria on 14 October 1758.

 There is also a statue to Keith in Peterhead, Aberdeenshire, which was given to the town by William I, King of Prussia, in 1868.
+A former military governor of Berlin, a street bearing his name was in the centre of the city in 2004.